Last updated: September 17, 2019

 Peer Support Services is a program that utilizes the lived experience of peer support specialists to encourage clients to be advocates for their own recovery.
 Peers help clients identify barriers to goals and resources, and they help clients access the tools and skills needed to break down those barriers.
 Through mentoring and role modeling the peer shows the client in recovery that success is possible.
-Peer Support Services Brochure
+Peer Support Services Brochure and Peer Support Flier

 State Care Coordination

 Anne Arundel County residents who are receiving funding through the County’s Opportunity for Treatment Fund Program may be eligible to receive State Care Coordination services.
 These services help clients utilize community and county resources, create a recovery plan and identify strengths to overcome barriers and challenges.

 In addition to these services, eligible clients may also be enrolled in the Maryland RecoveryNet (MDRN) program.
 MDRN provides vouchers for a variety of services including housing, counseling, transportation and job skills training.
 State Care Coordination and MDRN are both funded by grants from the State of Maryland Behavioral Health Administration.